BBB Wise Giving Alliance Offers

 Even good friends may not have fully researched the charities they endorse, so don’t just take their word for it.
 Expertise is available.
-Go to www.give.org to see if a national charity meets the BBB’s 20 Standards for Charity Accountability.
-Visit bbb.org for information on local charities.
+Go to akron.bbb.org/charity to see if a local charity meets the BBB’s 20 Standards for Charity Accountability.
+Also visit give.org for information on national charities.

 3. Be wary of high-pressure, emotional pitches.

 Giving on the spot is never necessary, no matter how hard a telemarketer or door-to-door solicitor pushes it.
 The charity that needs your money today will welcome it just as much tomorrow.